Elijus99/Scraper/README.md

 # Scraper

-Fly540 airline website's (https://www.fly540.com/) data scraper
+Data scraper for https://www.fly540.com/ flights.

 ## How to install and run